 There you have it.
 That covers the major elements that are inside a typical computer.
 Now you don't have to take one apart and look at it yourself.
 And we get to find out if this computer will still work once we put it back together.

-To learn more about computers and other related topics, take a look at the links on the next page.
+To learn more about computers and other related topics, take a look at the links below.